richardhaslam/frackit/appl/example1/README.md

 which sampler we should sample the next quadrilateral (more details follow below).
 The variable `quad` holds a new candidate for an entity of the network, however, we want to enforce certain constraints such as a minimum distance between entities.

+### Constraints definitions

-For this we use instances of the `EntityNetworkConstraints` class and configure it as desired.
+In order to certain constraints to be fulfilled among the entities, we use instances of the `EntityNetworkConstraints` class and configure it as desired.
 For example, the constraints on entities of the same orientation are defined in this example as follows: